alia-peterson/hang-in-there/README.md

 ## Future Additions

-Honestly we’re probably not going to add anything to this site after we turn in this project, but we have some ideas for features that might improve it.
+Honestly we’re probably not going to add anything to this site after we turn in this project, but we have some ideas for features that might improve it:
--It's outside the scope of this class project, but we'd love to change the CSS and HTML.
+- It's outside the scope of this class project, but we'd love to change the CSS and HTML.
 Better styling could make the site pop.
--Being able to select images, titles, and quotes from the full collection in some sort of dropdown could be really fun.
+- Being able to select images, titles, and quotes from the full collection in some sort of dropdown could be really fun.
--More testing for the custom poster form could prevent some issues, such as inputing a value that's already in the relevant array.
+- More testing for the custom poster form could prevent some issues, such as inputing a value that's already in the relevant array.